 - Longer bodies

-These types of wasps tend to nest in a grayish paper-like honeycomb shaped nest.
-This is the reason why they are name the paper wasp.
+These types of wasps tend to nest in a grayish paper-like honeycomb-shaped nest.
+This is the reason why they are named the paper wasp.
 These nests can be found under the eaves of houses, attics, and trees.
 They have a painful sting and will attack outsiders when aggravated.
-It is not recommended that a homeowner trying to get rid of paper wasps go the DIY route for the job.
+It is not recommended that a homeowner trying to eliminate paper wasps go the DIY route for the job.

 3. Dirt Daubers

-These solitary wasps have a very unique look in the wasp family.
-They have a needle shaped waist and are commonly identified through the mud nests that they make under eaves, in walls, and in attics.
-Of all of the wasps to have in the home, these are the least likely to really disturb homeowners.
+These solitary wasps have a unique look in the wasp family.
+They have a needle-shaped waist and are commonly identified through the mud nests they make under eaves, walls, and attics.
+Of all of the wasps to have in the home, these are the least likely to disturb homeowners.
 These wasps seldom sting and enjoy spending their time preying on spiders around the vicinity of their nest.

 Bee Safe Bee Removal Handles Yellow Jackets and More